Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 The green mythical creature on the façade of Murnau town hall is a lindworm, the heraldic animal of Murnau.

-The detour to the Wieskirche and to the Ettal Abbey - Two places that can easily be combined in one day and show very different facets of Bavarian history.
+A visit to the Wieskirche can be realized in one day with Linderhof Palace, and Ettal Abbey three places that show very different facets of Bavarian history.

-Another highlight was the Cable car ride up the Laber with a wide view as far as Lake Starnberg, followed by a Stroll through Oberammergau.
+Another highlight was the cable car ride up Mount Laber with wide views stretching as far as Lake Starnberg, followed by a stroll through Oberammergau.

-I particularly enjoyed an evening walk around the Staffelsee near Seehausen at sunset, when there was hardly anyone else out and about - as well as a walk around the Riegsee.
-I definitely want to walk around the lake on my next visit.
+I particularly enjoyed an evening walk along the Staffelsee near Seehausen at sunset, when hardly anyone was out and about, as well as a walk around the Riegsee, which I definitely want to circle on my next visit.

 Staffelsee near Seehausen at sunset